openedx/edx-documentation/en_us/install_operations/source/installation/installation_options.rst

 Ubuntu 12.04 64
 *********************

-You can install Fullstack on a single Ubuntu 12.04 64-bit server.
+You can install fullstack on a single Ubuntu 12.04 64-bit server.
 More Ubuntu information is planned for future versions of this guide.

 For information about Ubuntu and other installation and configuration